balajimurugesan2016/SpringLearning/Spring Framework.md

 }
 ```
 Explanation:
-The class MyBean contains methods such as init and destroy which are annota
+The class MyBean contains methods such as init and destroy which are annotated as @PostConstruct and @PreDestroy.
+The postconstruct method is called when the bean is initialized for the first time and predestroy method is called when the bean is closed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzIxMjc5NjksMjIxMzAzMTc1LDczNz
+eyJoaXN0b3J5IjpbMTE1NDU5NDU5LDIyMTMwMzE3NSw3Mzc2OT
-Y5MDY5OF19
+A2OThdfQ==
 -->